 As a student of criminology and law, you experience a lively, informal environment with many possibilities to pursue your own interests.
 Our flexible course means that you can study an exciting range of topics including:

 You receive training in criminological research methods including how to design a survey, how to map crime hotspots, conduct interviews and focus groups.
 You are also introduced to legal research methods.You’re taught by criminologists and sociologists based in our Department of Sociology, ranked top 25 for Sociology (TGUG 2018).
-Our criminal law experts in our School of Law, are ranked among the top 200 departments in the world (QS World University Rankings 2018), so you’re in good hands.
+We're also ranked among the top 50 departments, and 7th in the UK in the QS World Rankings by Subject (2020).

 You have the opportunity to gain practical experience and to pursue a year studying abroad or completing a work placement which can help in future employment.
 You can also complete a supervised dissertation on a topic that inspires you, encouraging you to think differently and connect with live issues and debates, preparing you for your graduate career.